-The firm of Lehn Law, PA wishes to discover the best service that works for you, whether it is Chapter 7, 11, 13, or debt settlement of another form.
+The firm of Lehn Law, PA wishes to discover the best service that works for you, whether it is Chapter 7, Chapter 11, Chapter 13, or debt settlement of another form.
 Everyone’s requirements vary, and the correct option is specific to the individual situation.

 If you are attempting to save your house, cars, or truck from foreclosure, or your company from monetary devastation, the right Florida attorney can assist.
-If you are dealing with runaway charge card financial obligations, sky-high medical costs, or perhaps student loans, or tax debts that you can not pay, a Sarasota or Port Charlotte bankruptcy law firm can handle your issues.
+If you are dealing with runaway charge card financial obligations, sky-high medical costs, or perhaps student loans, or tax debts that you can not pay, a Sarasota bankruptcy attorney or Port Charlotte bankruptcy law firm can handle your issues.

 How Much Does a Bankruptcy Lawyer Cost in Florida?

 When you are wondering how much a bankruptcy attorney costs in Florida, it depends on which type you file for and how much time is required to prepare and process it.
 Generally, in Florida, the prices are higher than the national average.
 The price for a personal bankruptcy attorney ranges approximately between $1000 and a few thousand dollars.